 All geometry values must originate from the submitted \atom\ site\fract\ values.
 Only geometry values of significance to the structure will be printed.
 These must be identified with a \geom\...\flag value of yes in the submitted CIF.
 Note that dimensions involving H-atom sites which have been fixed or constrained by geometry will not have s.u. values associated with them.
-Details of all bond lengths and angles involving H atoms must be included in the CIF.
+Details of all bond lengths and angles involving H atoms must be included in the CIF, even if they have been constrained.